Tito Ortiz bails from post as California city council member - WTMJ

 HUNTINGTON BEACH, Calif.
 (AP) — Former mixed martial arts fighter Tito Ortiz has quit his post on the City Council of Huntington Beach, California after spending about six months in politics for the first time — and attracting harsh criticism for his anti-mask views and for filing for unemployment benefits while serving on the council.

-Ortiz, who was the city’s mayor pro tem, announced his resignation Tuesday night during the first in-person council meeting held this year, the Orange County Register reported.
+Ortiz, who was the city’s mayor pro tem, announced his resignation Tuesday night during the first in-person council meeting held this year.

 “This job isn’t working for me,” Ortiz said.

+In a 6-0 vote Wednesday, the City Council chose Councilwoman Barbara Delgleize as the new mayor pro tem.
+She will hold the post until December.
+Meanwhile, the council will begin discussing the appointment of someone to fill Ortiz’s vacated seat, according to a city statement.

-He said he made the decision on behalf of his family after being subjected to what he labeled as “attacks” by the media, the newspaper said.
+Ortiz said he made the decision to resign on behalf of his family after being subjected to what he labeled as “attacks” by the media, the Orange County Register reported.

 Ortiz did not specify what media reports he considered attacks, but his two sons recently made national news when they were sent home from school after arriving without required face masks.